mrpoindexter/miscellaneous/README.md

 4).
 Statistical record shown using c++.
 5).
 Binary Table within a user defined range.
 6).
 Solving simultaneous equations both with 2 variables or three within a user defined range of integer solution.
+7).
+Finding all the prime numbers in a given range taken through user input.
+It also displays the number of prime numbers in the specified range.